gfhdhytghd/virtual-fido/README.md

 Run `go run ./cmd/demo start` to attach the USB device.
 Run `go run ./cmd/demo --help` to see more commands, such as to list or delete credentials from the file.

+Fingerprint verification integrates with Windows Hello.
+Configure Windows Hello with a fingerprint for the current account before enabling the demo's fingerprint features.

 ### Linux

 Note that this tool requires elevated permissions.